 Groningen North and Groningen South are the two districts selected to implement the PED concept developed in the MAKING-CITY project.
 Several infrastructure typologies are represented in both urban areas: residential buildings bordering a university campus, industrial and tertiary blocks, public facilities… Part of the residential area in Groningen North was built in the 1960’s while the vast majority of Groningen South is relatively new, constructed around the 1980’s.

 Overall, the PED implementation in Groningen North and Groningen South involves the retrofitting of residential buildings (floors, roofs, fronts, windows, smart thermostats and sensors to real-time measuring of energy consumption…) in order to maximise infrastructure performance.
-Solar panels will be installed on the roofs of some buildings and parkings.
+Solar panels will be installed on the roofs of some buildings and car parks.
 In addition, solar thermal panels will support geothermal heat pumps which are directly connected to the geothermal district heating system.
 The surplus of thermal energy produced by some residential buildings will be stored and used during energy demand peaks.
-On the other hand, biogas technology will be used to collect and “digest” -under high pressure and thanks to bacteria-, waste and waste water producted by public sport and catering facilities.
+On the other hand, biogas technology will be used to collect and “digest” -under high pressure and thanks to bacteria-, waste and waste water produced by public sport and catering facilities.

 A special focus will be made on cycling and electric mobility.
 For instance, an existing cycling lane will be converted into a “SolaRoad” by the integration of solar panels in its surface able to produce around 60,000 kWh yearly.
 Moreover, smart charging stations for electric vehicles will be installed and directly connected to the current grid.